JunyYan/Bottom-re-detection-of-multibeam-echosounders-at-high-incidence-angles/README.md

 The jupyter notebook containes 3 examples of applying the trained model to process 3 different multibeam binary files.
 The results were also within the notebook.

+If you want to train the model, you need to unzip the MBESSample60.zip and ensure proper path.

+If you want to test the model, you need to unzip the multibeam 7z files, or download at the [NOAA website](https://www.ncei.noaa.gov/maps/water-column-sonar/) and ensure proper path.

 ## Who do I talk to?

 Jun Yan, Anhui University